 salt to taste

-- In a medium to large skillet on medium heat add olive oil.
-Next add garlic, harissa, tomato paste a pinch of salt and stir.
-Allow the garlic to slightly brown.
+- In a medium sized skillet on medium-high heat add olive oil.
+Next add garlic, cumin seeds and coriander seeds to toast for about 30 seconds.

-- Create little circular molds in the thick sauce and crack the eggs whole into the molds.
-Put on low heat and cover the skillet while carefully watching the eggs until the egg whites are cooked through and still leaving the yolks runny.
+- Create little circular molds in the thickened tomato mixture and crack the eggs into the molds.
+Still on low heat and cover the skillet while carefully watching the eggs until the egg whites are cooked through and still leaving the yolks runny.
 Remove from the heat.

 - Squeeze fresh lemon juice over top.
 Garnish with desired topping including feta cheese crumbles, cilantro, parsley, sesame seeds, avocado, and scallions.
 Serve with toasted pita bread and enjoy!